 These interlocking duo planters were designed to create movement along the master bedroom's exterior elevation, linking their terrace into a surrounding roofscape of slate tiles and London clay brickwork.
 The planters were powder coated in contrasting agate and slate greys, accentuated by maroon tinted walls, while lighting produces a warm glow through gaps in their elevations.
 Soft Aspidistra foliage, the Bar room plant, is juxtaposed alongside variegated Acorus, a Japanese sweet flag, to form a luxuriant, tropical rooftop garden.

 Some of our small city gardens, courtyards and patios are crafted entirely with custom-made planters, similarly to roof terraces, where planting in the ground is often unfeasible.
 Utilising bespoke troughs improves drainage, and enables easy cultivation of species which are otherwise tricky to grow in a temperate maritime climate.
-Exclusive one-off planters establish architectural, connective, free-standing garden design focal points – enhancing distinction within unique sites, while highlighting our clients' unique individualities as staples of luxury garden designs.
+Exclusive one-off planters establish architectural, connective, free-standing focal points – enhancing distinction while highlighting our clients' unique individualities as staples of luxury garden designs.